sidewinder94/LolAnimationChanger/README.md

 - Sona DJ
 - Ekko

+As Riot Games published all login screens on their youtube channel, I reconstructed older login screens using these videos (Spiritguard Udyr is the exception).

+There is nearly 60 login screens available now

 To submit new themes please open an issue to let me know.
 I'll give the instructions to package them correctly.

 #Open Source Software used